currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

-to interact(verb) (In modern computer games, you can interact with other players., The experiment showed how atoms interact with each other.) ::: interagieren, wechselwirken, zusammenwirken notably(adverb) (The tax reform will affect many people, notably entrepreneurs., The tax reform will benefit many, notably young people.) ::: insbesondere, besonders, vor allem notable(adjective) (The designer was a notable figure in the fashion world., The reform led to a notable improvement of public health., The scientist made a notable discovery., There is a notable want of teachers in my school district., The painter was a notable artist of his time., The hotel welcomes many notable guests.) ::: wichtig, deutlich, bemerkenswert
+to interact(verb) (In modern computer games, you can interact with other players., The experiment showed how atoms interact with each other.) ::: interagieren, wechselwirken, zusammenwirken notably(adverb) (The tax reform will affect many people, notably entrepreneurs., The tax reform will benefit many, notably young people.) ::: insbesondere, besonders, vor allem notable(adjective) (The designer was a notable figure in the fashion world., The reform led to a notable improvement of public health., The scientist made a notable discovery., There is a notable want of teachers in my school district., The painter was a notable artist of his time., The hotel welcomes many notable guests.) ::: wichtig, deutlich, bemerkenswert segment(noun) (He divided the film into several segments., The director divided the film into several segments.) ::: Segment, Bereich, Abschnitt to segment(verb) (The company segmented its client data into different target groups., She segmented the sentence to study its grammar.) ::: segmentieren, zerlegen, sich teilen
+Segment(noun) (Er unterteilte den Film in mehrere Segmente.) ::: segment firework(noun) () ::: Feuerwerkskörper, Feuerwerksartikel
+disorder(noun) (There is a good treatment for this mental disorder., The nursery is in a permanent state of disorder.) ::: Störung, Unordnung, Erkrankung to disorder(verb) () ::: zerrütten, in Unordnung bringen revolutionary(adjective) (His revolutionary ideas slowly found acceptance., The scientists' latest invention was revolutionary.) ::: revolutionär, bahnbrechend, umwälzend revolutionary(noun) (As a revolutionary, my grandmother fought against the government's policies.) ::: Revolutionär, Revolutionärin astonishing(adjective / present participle) (His reading skills are astonishing for his age., She won an award for her astonishing achievement., The magic show was astonishing.) ::: umwerfend, beeindruckend, überwältigend to astonish(verb) (The surprising discovery astonished the scientists., The young pianist astonished the audience with his talent.) ::: erstaunen, überraschen, verblüffen to generate(verb) (The batteries generate power for the radio., I can generate a query for the database., The company generates high profits., The company had generated sufficient retained earnings.) ::: generieren, erzeugen, erstellen to renew(verb) (I renewed my newspaper subscription., A good polish renews the shine of the wood.) ::: erneuern, verlängern, auffrischen